-Recent reports for the Eastern Bering Sea, Aleutian Islands, Gulf of Alaska, British Columbia, and the California current all detail rapidly changing ecosystems over the last decade with intermittent marine 'heat waves', reduced sea ice, and mortality events for species such as crabs, Pacific cod and seabirds becoming more common.
-Negative PDO conditions have generally corresponded to a more productive ecosystem in the California Current, although some hypoxia events have occurred (Harvey et al. 2022).
-In British Columbia, salmon productivity has remained low; however, updated information since 2020 was unavailable (Boldt et al. 2021).
-The Gulf of Alaska continues to recover toward more normal conditions following the warmer years from 2014-16 and in 2019 (Ferriss and Zador 2022).
-The Bering Sea temperatures and ice cover was also much closer to the long term average in 2022 than in recent warmer years (Siddon 2022).
-The Aleutian Islands ecosystem continues to experience above average temperature conditions (Ortiz and Zador 2022).
+Recent reports for the Eastern Bering Sea, Aleutian Islands, Gulf of Alaska, British Columbia, and the California current all detail rapidly changing ecosystems over the last decade with intermittent marine 'heat waves', reduced sea ice (in the Bering Sea), and mortality events for species such as crabs, Pacific cod and seabirds becoming more common.
+Negative PDO conditions have in mixed productivity in the California Current ecosystem with some heatwave and hypoxia events (Harvey et al. 2023).
+In British Columbia, salmon productivity has remained low and water temperatures warmer than expected for a negative phase of the PDO (Boldt et al. 2023).
+The Gulf of Alaska continues with relatively normal conditions following the warmer years from 2014-16 and in 2019 (Ferriss 2023).
+The Bering Sea temperatures and ice cover was also much closer to the long term average in 2023 than in recent warmer years; however, biological distributions remain in transition and crab stocks continue to be a record low levels (Siddon 2023).
+The Aleutian Islands ecosystem continues to experience above average temperature conditions, and exhibit changing relationships between key ecosystem indicators (Ortiz and Zador 2023).
 Links between these observations of the physical and biological ecosystem and the success of Pacific halibut remain unknown.
-However, the last decade appears to have produced very large 2014, 2016 and 2019 year classes for the sablefish (Anoplopoma fimbria) stock (Goethel et al. 2022).
-It remains unknown whether historical correlations related to the PDO will be relevant to this period, and it will be several more years until the Pacific halibut recruitments from the 2014 and subsequent years are clearly identified in the FISS and in the directed fisheries.
+However, the last decade appears to have produced very large 2014, 2016 and 2019 year classes for the sablefish (Anoplopoma fimbria) stock (Goethel et al. 2023).
+It remains unknown whether historical correlations related to the PDO will be relevant to this period, although current information does not suggest a strong year class in 2014.
+It will be several more years until the Pacific halibut recruitments from the 2015 and subsequent years are clearly identified in the FISS and in the directed fisheries.